On this page

 - Yahoo: Biotechnology Industry News

-Business Source Complete is most likely to be the first database that you should try, but the other resources on the following lists may also be useful.
+Business Source Complete is most likely to be the first article database that you should try, but the other resources on the following lists may also be useful.
 Ask for assistance if you can't find what you need in these data.

 Frost & Sullivan